 Aside from his passion, Chris traces the groundwork of his many successes back to his participation in collegiate undergraduate mock trial with Sun Devil Mock Trial.
 Chris was a captain and a leader in the program, earning individual lawyer awards, witness awards, team awards, and awards for professionalism and integrity.
 More importantly, undergraduate mock trial taught him effective trial advocacy techniques; it took his public speaking to new levels; and it gave him a strong grasp of the Rules of Evidence used at trial.
 These skills serve as some of his greatest advantages over his opponents in the courtroom.
 Thus, being able to coach this program is an honor for him because he loves seeing his students transform from nervous public speakers to legal titans in the courtroom.
-Through his coaching, Chris teaches the philosophy of “Competition, Character, and Community”.
+Through his coaching, Chris teaches the philosophy of “Competition, Character, Community, and Communication”.
 Not only does he aim for the program to be competitive, but he teaches his students to embody good character traits by being good people and he strongly encourages his students to give back to their community in any way that they can, all while communicating effectively with one another.

 Head Coach: Tyler Schwenke (Candidate for J.D.)

 Tyler Schwenke was previously a law student at the Sandra Day O’Connor College of Law at Arizona State University.
 Before coming to ASU, Tyler attended the University of Arizona where he earned a degree in Molecular and Cellular Biology with a minor in Philosophy.
 While pursuing his undergraduate degree, Tyler competed with the University of Arizona Mock Trial team and discovered his passion for being in the courtroom.
 Tyler’s time in mock trial took him all over the country, competing in tournaments from Los Angeles to Chicago to Washington D.C.